The following is the complete table of contents for the book.

 - dtruss

-- How DTrace Works
+- How DTrace Works Updates on DTrace internals, CTF, etc

-- Other Profiling mechanisms
+- Other Profiling Mechanisms

 - The Decline and Fall of CHUD